tvjames/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/AjaxDataSourceBuilder.md

 Determines if modifications will be sent to the server in batches or as individually requests.

 #### Parameters

 ##### enabled `System.Boolean`
 If true changes will be batched, otherwise false.

+### AutoSync(System.Boolean)
+Determines if data source would automatically sync any changes to its data items.
+By default changes are not automatically sync-ed.

+#### Parameters

+##### enabled `System.Boolean`
+If true changes will be automatically synced, otherwise false.